 It is indeed a good thing you are already aware of what the problem is.
 So, it makes it even easier to get over it.
 I have been in situations similar to yours.

 Subconsciously, your brain has been trained to be critical.
 In other words, you feel the need or desire to analyze every situation or idea to the last detail until your brain has reached its satisfaction and resting point.
-However, it takes Self-awareness and Self-consciousness to overcome it.
+However, it takes self-consciousness and self-control to overcome it.
 You have to learn how to talk yourself out of it and be aware of your action whenever you engage yourself in conversations or discussions or in the moment you find yourself in the presence of God.

 It will not be easy because it’s now a part of who you are but there are some conscious steps to take.
 And they require effort and consistency because you have to rewire the habit to its opposite.
 The steps that I took and habit that I cultivated to help get myself out of over-analysis or excess criticism are:

 - Learn to be more of listener